-New York State Public Health laws require that all students born on or after January 1, 1957, who wish to enroll for 6 or more credits in any one semester, provide proof of immunity to measles, mumps, and rubella (MMR).
-In addition, all students, regardless of age, must sign and return the Meningitis Information Response Form stating that they either have had or wish to waive the Meningococcal vaccine.
-New York State requires the college to dismiss any student who has not complied with the above two requirements 30 days from the first day of class.
-For further information, contact Health Services at Healthservices@msmc.edu or 845-569-3152.
+Health Services maintains student health records for all students.
+New York State Public Health laws require that all students born on or after January 1, 1957 who wish to enroll in six or more credits in any one semester provide proof of immunity to measles, mumps, and rubella (MMR).
+Students may submit an official immunization record from their health care provider or complete an MSMC Immunization Record.
+The immunization record must be signed and stamped by the student's health care provider.
+In addition, all students, regardless of age, must sign and return the Meningitis Information Response Form indicating that they either have had or wish to waive the Meningococcal vaccine.
+Students who do not comply with these requirements will be subject to withdrawal from the college.
+For further information, contact Health Services at Healthservices@msmc.edu or (845)569-3152.